deepakswami07/phase_0_unit_1/week_3/1_git_started/my_solution.md

  $ git commit -m "message

 ## Release 5: Reflection
 I find using simple command on terminal so much easier than using the app.
 First I was totally intimidated by all the commands, but once you use them and see the result, it is almost magical.
-This was a very useful tutorial.
+As this is the way web developers work, I plan to open files, edit files and do all things git using the terminal.